Hatiora cylindrica

 Hatiora cylindrica is a species of often epiphytic cactus in the tribe Rhipsalideae within the subfamily Cactoideae.
 It is native to east Brazil, where it grows in a variety of habitats, including moist forest, dunes and coastal rocks.

 Description

-Hatiora cylindrica is closely related to Hatiora salicornioides, and has been included within that species.
-Like H. salicornioides, it is a leafless perennial with many branched green stems made up of individual segments.
-These are strictly cylindrical as opposed to bottle-shaped in H. salicornioides.
+Hatiora cylindrica is closely related to Hatiora salicornoides, and has been included within that species.
+Like H. salicornoides, it is a leafless perennial with many branched green stems made up of individual segments.
+These are strictly cylindrical as opposed to bottle-shaped in H. salicornoides.
 Its flowers, borne at the end of the stems, have many yellow to orange petals and open quite widely.
 They are followed by white fruits.